Billzxl/LLM-material/README.md

 # Large Language Model material

 This repository aims to record valuable LLM-related material.

-Rather than including all available material, we will focus on curating a collection of the most valuable resources.
-We use the symbol ✅ to indicate that the material has been read and the symbol ⭐ to indicate that it is a standout material.
+There is already tons of material on LLM.
+To keep from getting lost in it, we build this repository. **Rather than including all available material, we will focus on curating a collection of the most valuable resources.** If some material you think is good isn't included (maybe your work), PULL A REQUEST!
 We will provide a brief review of each material in the near future.

-If some material you think is good isn't included (probably your work), PULL A REQUEST!
+✅ indicates that a material has been read by us

+⭐ indicates that a material is excellent and probably worth reading

+🔥 indicates that a material is well known in its field

 ---